 The immensely popular blue-green chromis is a big favorite among saltwater aquarists.
-Its stand-out colors, peaceful nature, small size and easy care just make it an all-around great choice for beginners and more experienced aquarium enthusiasts alike.
+The stand-out colors, peaceful nature, small size and easy care of this small saltwater aquarium fish just make it an all-around great choice for beginners and more experienced aquarium enthusiasts alike.

 The blue green chromis is a shoaling fish, meaning it’ll appreciate a group size of at least three.
 Combine this with a maximum size of around 4” in length and you don’t need much more than a 30 gallon aquarium to keep this species.

 A well-maintained marine aquarium is a joy to see, but choosing the right fish and keeping things in order is not always easy.
-If you feel you lack the time or knowledge, we can help!
+If you feel you lack the time or knowledge to care for the small saltwater aquarium fish mentioned here, we can help!
 FantaSEA Aquariums designs, builds and maintains custom aquariums.
 Contact us here with your ideas!